yosi-dediashvili/SubiT/design/providers.md

 not use other languages than those.

 ###### `get_titles_versions()`
-The function receive the new Input object, and returns a list of TitleVersions object.
+The function receives the new Input object, and returns a list of TitleVersions object.

 ###### `download_subtitle_buffer()`